Web Content Display

 Proposed Rule Revision 2015 - 15A NCAC 2H .0800 [stay tuned]

-We will be proposing various amendments, repeals and adoptions to this Rule and will be encouraging stakeholders to provide comments.
+In accordance with House Bill 74, we have reviewed the Laboratory Certification Rule and we are proposing various amendments, repeals and adoptions to this Rule and are encouraging stakeholders to provide comments.
 The proposed Rule revision would result in:

 Additional information will be posted to this site as it becomes available.

 The Proposed DRAFT Rule Revision can be found here.
 The Rule has been broken out into sections.
 Adoptions and text added to the Rule are underlined.
 Amendments and repeals are stricken with a single line (e.g.,

 A PowerPoint presentation that highlights the major changes can be viewed here.